 1. What is Form 990-T schedule A?

-Form 990-T Schedule A is filed by exempt organizations engaging in one or more unrelated trade or business to report income and allowable deductions for unrelated trades or businesses.
+Form 990-T Schedule A is filed by exempt organizations engaging in one or more unrelated trades or business to report income and allowable deductions for unrelated trades

 2. Who needs to attach Form 990-T Schedule A?